arcus/education_modules/bash_command_line_101/bash_command_line_101.md

 This is a sentence.
 This is another sentence.
 ```

+We just combined `>>` with the `echo` command, but as you learn more commands with interesting output, you will be able to use `>>` to write the output of any command to a file.

 **Give it a try!** Add some text to the files you already created!